 This article contains a spoiler for the 1977 movie “Star Wars: Episode IV: A New Hope”.
 If you’ve never seen it, you’ve missed an important and largely wholesome artifact of modern popular culture, so please don’t read on until you watch it.

 Picture it.
 It’s a long time ago, in a galaxy far, far away.
 You’re Luke Skywalker.
 It’s the final battle of “Star Wars: Episode IV: A New Hope”.
-In your X-sing starfighter, you’re bearing down on the small exhaust port that is the Death Star’s only known weakness.
+In your X-wing starfighter, you’re bearing down on the small exhaust port that is the Death Star’s only known weakness.
 Your strategy says a proton torpedo or two delivered into that port will be all she wrote for the evil Empire’s new toy.